 - A wide variety of elective courses in the program allow students to focus on one of several areas of study.
 Students may choose electives related to a particular field of interest within the field of public administration, including criminal justice, political science, computer information systems, animal policy, law or health care.

-- The program is offered online and students may complete the degree requirements through full- or part-time study.
+- Students may complete the degree requirements through full- or part-time study.

 Salaries vary based on position and degree attainment.
 Additional education beyond the Public Administration Studies A.A.S. degree may be needed for some careers.